 A ceremony featuring many of the winners receiving their awards airs on TV nationwide.
 CBS has broadcast the show since 1973.
 Before then, ABC aired it in 1971 and 1972, and NBC carried the ceremony from 1959 to 1970.

 The Grammy Awards are one of four primary entertainment honors in the United States.
 The others are the Academy Awards, Emmys, and Tonys.
 People who have won all four are called “EGOTs,” an acronym representing each award.
 As of 2023, 18 winners have achieved EGOT status.

 - First award ceremony: 1959 (as the Gramophone Awards)

 - Genre: Music

-- Fun facts: Only two artists — Christopher Cross and Adele — have won in all four major Grammy categories; each award weighs six pounds and is made of a special metal called grammium.
+- Fun facts: Only three artists — Christopher Cross, Adele, and Billie Eilish — have won in all four major Grammy categories; each award weighs six pounds and is made of a special metal called grammium.